 Written information regarding procedures governing visitation will be made available to inmates upon their arrival at the institution.
 At a minimum, the information will include, but not be limited to the following:

-- Institution address/phone number, directions to the institution.
+• Institution address/phone number and directions to the institution

 Each inmate is responsible for notifying his/her family and friends if they are approved or denied for visiting privileges or if visiting privileges have been suspended or terminated.